Xiddler/PORTABLE_ENV/backups/README.md

 ______________________________________________________________________
 # ~/BACKUPS/<folders>

 List of folders and their functionality:

 1	./CLONE_ALL_SD64                :: Archive of ~/DONAGHS and ~/REPOS in .tar.gz format
 3	./bash_scripts                  :: Collection of scripts to do the rsync and tar jobs 4	./dot_git_for_zim               :: Actual folder for ~/ZIM/.git
-5	./rsync_DONAGHS_MY_ZIM          :: Stores the full MY_ZIM
+5	./rsync_DONAGHS_MY_ZIM          :: Container for the full MY_ZIM
-6	./rsync_DONAGHS_personal        :: Stores the full MY_ZIM
+6	./rsync_DONAGHS_personal        :: Container for personal
-7	./rsync_Zim_Computer            :: Stores the full MY_ZIM
+7	./rsync_Zim_Computer            :: Container for zim_computer (incl. passwords)
-8	./rsync_Zim_ORG                 :: Stores the full MY_ZIM
+8	./rsync_Zim_ORG                 :: Container for zim_org
-9	./rsync_all_org                 :: Stores the full MY_ZIM
+9	./rsync_all_org                 :: Container for all_orgmode
-11	./zArchive                      :: Storage folder / trash
+11	./zArchive                      :: Store rubbish?

 ______________________________________________________________________